-When faced with a wall of microfilm that needed to be cataloged, the Dixon Public Library enlisted the aid of the Cataloging Maintenance Center (CMC).
-The microfilm consists of the Dixon newspaper which either changed names or number of weekly issues nine times from 1851 when it was called The Dixon Telegraph and Lee County Herald on a weekly basis.
+When faced with a wall of complicated microfilm that needed to be cataloged, the Dixon Public Library enlisted the aid of the Cataloging Maintenance Center (CMC).
+The microfilm consists of the Dixon newspaper, which either changed names or number of weekly issues nine times since 1851, when it was a weekly paper called The Dixon Telegraph and Lee County Herald.
 Its current title, Dixon Telegraph, is published daily except for Sunday.
 The microfilm boxes were not identified with the proper newspaper title which meant that a member of the CMC staff took a road trip to the Dixon Public Library and spent a day looking through the microfilm reels to determine the paper’s name changes and the date in which the changes occurred.

 The Dixon Public Library also has several other microfilm reels for the Republican and Telegraph Weekly (1857-1861), and The Lee County Democrat which became the Dixon Sun (1871-1898).